-No flats on the staff is, of course, the Key of C Major.
+No flats on the staff is, again, the Key of C Major.
 One flat (Bb) on the staff is F Major.
-Simply memorize the Keys of C and F :
+Easily memorize the Keys of C and F :

 By our logic, the 7th note in the F Major Scale is E natural, and cannot be the second to last flat (shown in the next section).
-Therefore, we can't use the order of flats, and must remember the key signature.
+Therefore, we can't use the order of flats, and must remember the key signature for F Major.